AshmaDev/node-allegro-client/README.md

 ## Getting Started

 This package includes a simple resource management wrapper for Allegro REST Api.
-Currently only Code Flow Authorization is available.
 See Allegro [docs](https://developer.allegro.pl/documentation/) for more details.

 ### Installation